wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 1.0.15 =
+* Page for selecting new experiment has been redesigned
+* Settings page has been redesigned
+* Improved sites management
+* Some internal improvements

 = 1.0.14 =
 * Improved plugin stability
 * Bug fix: experiments without a goal or alternatives cannot be started